zbalkan/zbalkan.github.io/_posts/2024-12-04-detect-ps-profile-changes.md

       <windows_registry arch="both">HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\SysmonDrv\Parameters\Rules</windows_registry>
 ```

 You can see that I added a registry setting along with the parameters.
-That's to allow Sysmon configuration changes to be monitored.
+This ensures that Sysmon configuration changes are monitored.
 While Sysmon has event logs to let us know about the changes, if an attacker needs to silence the Sysmon alerts, they can just modify this blob directly for stealth.

 ### Rules for FIM